rerb/dynt/DESIGN.md

 # `results.js`, the browser-hosted Javascript app

 Receives data from the Django `results` app and updates the browser's DOM appropriately.

 * Implementation

-** Creates simple web socket.
+** Associates a simple web socket for each data point (e.g., number of failures, number of errors, tracebacks, etc.) to the corresponding HTML element in dashboard.html.

-** Sets up a listener to load the number of test failures each time it receives a message.
-Number of test failures loads when "socket open" message is received.
+** Each socket pings host every 1s.